Konrad Mizzi: Gas power plant and LNG facilities

 The second pillar that would be sustaining cheaper utility tariffs in the long-term was the development of a gas fired power plant.
 The development of this project is based on a private-public partnerships model.
 The Delimara Power and Gas project is being developed by Electrogas Malta Limited, a consortium that includes SOCAR, Siemens and Gem Holdings.
 The consortium has been restructured following Gasol departure.
 Enemalta would be purchasing electricity.
 The local Opposition Party has been critical of this project since its details were announced, including the procurement process.
 However, following parliamentary questions in the European Parliament by Malta's European People's Party, the European Commission stated that there were no procurement violations.

 Electrogas Malta Limited has recently won the award for Best European Energy Project which is organised by IJ Global.
 The project is expected to contribute greatly to the decrease in particulate matter by 90%.
 Through the Delimara Power and Gas project, Malta will be conforming for the first time, with the N-1 principle which is stipulated by European Union directives.
 Such concept enabled Malta to shift its financial resources onto other sectors, while simultaneously enjoying the benefits of modern and efficient infrastructure.
 The development of the gas fired power plant and the conversion to gas of another power plant is in line with the European Union Energy policy of the European Union, that encourages the shift to gas in the energy sector.
 Mizzi is also responsible for Projects Malta, the company tasked with overseeing private-public partnership initiative across a whole spectrum of economic sectors including tourism and other infrastructure projects.

 The Gas power plant was officially opened in April 2017.
 The new power station was inaugurated minutes after the 25-year-old Delimara I power station was switched off.
 The old power station chimney, a 150 m structure in Malta will be demolished in the coming months.

 Health

 On assuming the health portfolio in 2014, Mizzi embarked a transformation of the health sector by attracting a private investment worth €200 million to a public-private partnership initiative.
 This investment was presented as a development of a new world-class hospital on the island of Gozo, with the former St. Luke's Hospital being converted into a new rehabilitation hospital.

 Barts and The London School of Medicine and Dentistry will manage a new medical school as part of this project.

 Vitals Global Healthcare (VGH) was selected as the preferred bidder for the €200 million investment into St Luke's Hospital, the Karin Grech Rehabilitation Hospital and Gozo General Hospital.
-Vitals Global has also teamed up with Partners Healthcare as part of this project.
+Vitals Global has also teamed up with Mass General Brigham as part of this project.